Billy Cook Saddles.

 Different Types Billy Cook Saddles

+I’ll start with the basics.
 Horse saddles are made with specific uses in mind.
-You wouldn’t buy a show saddle, which is used in competitions when you really need a horse saddle that will allow you to work on a ranch trying to steer cows, would you?
+You wouldn’t buy a show saddle, that’s used in competitions when you really need a horse saddle that will allow you to work on a ranch trying to steer cows, would you?
 Of course not.

 Billy Cook has masterfully crafted the following type of saddles: